 If you are being constantly harassed by phone calls and letters from creditors and debt collection agencies, you have a right to make them stop.
 In addition to the bankruptcy laws that provide strong protections to debtors, Congress has adopted laws to support fair practices for the collection of debts.

 At John T. Turco & Associates in Omaha, we help people in Nebraska and Iowa understand their rights to be free of harassment by debt collectors, and we help them decide whether bankruptcy is the best solution for their financial problems.
-Contact us to schedule a free initial consultation with an experienced bankruptcy lawyer.

 Explaining Your Legal Rights to Fair Debt Collection